Volothamp Geddarm: Appearances in other media

 Volo makes minor appearances in the computer games Baldur's Gate and Baldur's Gate II: Throne of Bhaal, where he appears in taverns near the beginning of each game.
 In Baldur's Gate II: Throne of Bhaal he informs the player that he is writing a novel chronicling the events of the games and will give the player previews of how he intends to describe your companions in the game.
 The printed manual for Baldur's Gate and Baldur's Gate II itself also contains annotations supposedly written by Volo (and also by Elminster).
+Volo also appears in Baldur's Gate 3.

 He is also a major character in Neverwinter Nights 2: Storm of Zehir where he acts as narrator and features prominently in the plot itself.
-He is responsible for inviting the player's party aboard the ship that you begin the game aboard.
+He is responsible for inviting the player's party aboard the ship that you begin the game on.
 The opening and closing sequences are presented in such a way as to imply that the game is one of his books.

-He also appears in Baldur's Gate 3.
+Volo was featured as a Magic: The Gathering card among other "Iconic D&D creatures, villains, heroes, and more [which] grace the Adventures in the Forgotten Realms set".